satanicang3l/osepnotes/docs/shellcode/msoffice.md

 ---
-title: VBA Shellcode
+title: Office (VBA)
 layout: default
-parent: Client Side Execution
+parent: Shellcode
-nav_order: 3
+nav_order: 1
 ---

 The theory is always to: